 “What works the best, weirdly, are selfies.
 Don’t ask me why, but it’s what men react to.”
 Schreffler says.
 “However, you need to have a wide range.
 For example, if you have just selfies of your head, a guy will nine times out of 10 not write to you because he’s wondering why you haven’t shown off your body.”

 The Dating Profile Golden Rule

-"Stay true to who you are.
-If you create a dating profile based on a woman that you think a man would like, you're never going to find the man that's right for you," Schreffler says.
-"When I was writing my book, I created many dating profiles.
+“Stay true to who you are.
+If you create an online dating profile based on a woman that you think a man would like, you’re never going to find the man that’s right for you,” Schreffler says.
+“When I was writing my book, I created many dating profiles.
 I was the cool girl, the funny girl, the sexy girl, the shy girl.
-Nothing really worked until I was the 'real' girl—myself."
+Nothing really worked until I was the ‘real’ girl—myself.”